1tablespoonfresh parsley or chiveschopped, for garnish

 Preheat the Oven and Prepare the Pan: Preheat oven to 350°F. Lightly grease a 1-quart baking dish with butter or nonstick spray.

-Cook the Bacon: In a large skillet over medium heat, cook bacon until crisp, 8–10 minutes.
+Cook the Bacon: In a large skillet over medium heat, cook 6 strips thick-cut applewood smoked bacon until crisp, 8–10 minutes.
 Transfer to a paper towel–lined plate.
 Once cooled, crumble into small pieces.
 Reserve 2 tablespoons of bacon drippings in the skillet.

-Sauté the Onion and Build the Base: Add onion to the drippings and cook until soft and translucent, about 3–4 minutes.
-Stir in flour, garlic, sugar, salt, and pepper.
+Sauté the Onion and Build the Base: Add 1/2 medium yellow onion to the drippings and cook until soft and translucent, about 3–4 minutes.
+Stir in 2 tablespoons all-purpose flour, 2 garlic cloves, 1/2 tablespoon granulated sugar, 1/2 teaspoon kosher salt, and 1/2 teaspoon fresh ground black pepper.
 Cook and stir for 1–2 minutes, until the mixture is bubbly and fragrant.

-Make the Cream Sauce: Slowly whisk in the cream and milk.
+Make the Cream Sauce: Slowly whisk in 1 cup heavy cream and 1/2 cup whole milk.
 Bring mixture to a simmer and cook until slightly thickened, 2–3 minutes.

-Add the Corn and Bacon: Stir in the frozen corn and half of the crumbled bacon.
+Add the Corn and Bacon: Stir in 2 12-ounce bags frozen whole kernel corn (about 4 cups) and half of the crumbled bacon.
 Cook for 1 minute to heat through.

 Bake the Casserole: Transfer the mixture to the prepared baking dish.
 Sprinkle with the remaining bacon.
 Bake uncovered for 20–22 minutes, or until the edges are bubbly and the top is lightly golden.

-Finish and Serve: Garnish with fresh parsley or chives.
+Finish and Serve: Garnish with 1 tablespoon fresh parsley or chives.
 Serve hot.

 Notes